Rajan-sust/ContactFromFacebook/README.md

 ![download your information](/images/download_your_information.png)

-* *after above process you will in the follwing page*
+* *after above processes you will in the follwing page*

 ![select your information](/images/select_data.png)